DiegoHilderink/navbarPlugin/README.md

 #### **Elements:**

 <p>
-    As I said before the 'conf' parameter, contains the configuration of the elements.
-It's an assossciative array that has keys, rules that you'll need to have in mind at the time you when you design a new element.
-Elements are treated like objects with attributes.
+    As it has been said before, the 'conf' parameter contains the configuration of the elements.

+    It's an associative array with it's own specific keys.These keys you'll need to keep in mind while you design new elements.
+These elements are treated like objects with attributes.
 </p>

 ###### Examples: